Driveway Paving Permits in

 Standard Ordinances & Processing Time

-While local rules in Coos County may vary slightly from municipality to municipality, standard US zoning dictates that: Driveways cannot exceed maximum width limits at the public curb cut and must maintain a specific distance from intersections and neighboring property lines.
+Key code points for a Driveway Paving in Coos County: Driveways cannot exceed maximum width limits at the public curb cut and must maintain a specific distance from intersections and neighboring property lines.

 Estimated processing time in Coos County: 1 to 5 business days (Often over-the-counter).